KoalaBear84/OpenDirectoryDownloader/README.md

 It will save the URLs files onto C:\\Scans (windows), or replace with a custom folder on other OS-ses.

 \* You can also run it without `-v c:/scans:/app/Scans` if you don't want to save the results on your host.

+## Onion / Tor support

+1. Make sure the Tor is running on your machine
+2. Use the correct proxy address notation, default for Tor is: "socks5://127.0.0.1:9050"
+3. Start it with --proxy-address parameter: `OpenDirectoryDownloader.exe --url "http://*.onion/" --proxy-address "socks5://127.0.0.1:9050"`

 ## Getting the code